World economy roiled by simultaneous shocks echoing 2007 anxiety

 And Britain's experience in recent days showcases how investors are in a mood to punish policymakers pursuing approaches deemed unsustainable.

-The Bank of England was forced to intervene in its bond market after the new British government announced US$45 billion (S$65.5 billion) of unfunded tax cuts.
+The Bank of England was forced to intervene in its bond market after the new British government announced US$45 billion (S$65 billion) of unfunded tax cuts.

 "Markets are concerned about fiscal policies becoming even looser despite inflation, or the dollar, getting excessively strong," said CCB International Securities head of macro research Li Cui.